thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 ## 2.2 Build and deploy the container

+> Before we will execute the given bash scripts, we will get a basic understanding of the content.

 In the following bash scripts, we use **ibmcloud** and **kubectl** commands to interact with IBM Cloud, IBM Container Registry Service and the IBM Kubernetes service in IBM Cloud.
 With **sed** and **awk** we extract the output from the comandline.

 To build the containers in IBM Cloud we do **not** use Docker commands, because the container will be built inside the **IBM Container Registry** with the ```ibmcloud cr build``` command.